bhumphrey0x20/Vehicle-Detection-and-Tracking/writeup.md

 Images were appended to two python lists: cars and notcars.
 The training images were then shuffled and a portion of the car images were randomly removed, so the number of vehicle and non-vehicle images were equal.
 This was done using the sklearn function `utils.shuffle()` with `n_samples` paramter equal to the number of non-vehicles.

-Next the features for each training images was obtained by converting to LUV and appending the color space, spatial, histogram, and HOG features.
+Next, the features for each training images was obtained by converting to LUV and appending the color space, spatial, histogram, and HOG features using the `extract_features()` in section 'Feature Extraction Functions'.
+Testing features were extracted from 20% of the training features using sklearn function `train_test_split()`.

+Then both training and testing data were normalized using sklearn's `StandardScaler().fit()` and `StandardScaler().transform()`.
+Finally, the SVM model was training using `LinearSVC()`.
+The accuracy of the model tested using `LinearSVC().score()`.
+Results of the models uding various features parameters are listed in Table 2 above.

+### Table 2: Accuracies of SVC models using various feature parameters.

 ##########################